 If you’re a New Yorker over 16 and don’t have a high school diploma, you can earn your high school equivalency (HSE) with the Test Assessing Secondary Completion (TASC).
 To earn your HSE diploma, you’ll need to pass five subjects on the TASC exam:

-Taking the TASC is free if you live in NYC.
+Taking the TASC is free if you live in New York State.
 Many free prep classes and materials are available to help you get ready.

 New York no longer recognizes the GED (General Equivalency Diploma) as the official high school equivalency test.
 But if you passed any GED subjects from 2002 to 2013, New York will count those subjects toward your HSE diploma.

 If you’re 18 or older, another way to earn an official HSE diploma in NYC is through the National External Diploma Program (NEPD).
 Focusing on life skills as well as reading, writing, and math, the program tests you through online tasks that you can finish at your own pace.
 As an NEPD participant, you’ll regularly meet with an advisor.

 Start your NEPD by registering through an individual NEPD agency.
 Once your NEPD is approved, you’ll need to fill out an HSE application to receive your HSE diploma.

 Learning the skills you need for your HSE can be challenging, but you don’t have to do it alone.
 NYC offers many free and low-cost programs to help you prepare for the TASC exam—the official test that earns you an HSE diploma.

 Pathways to Graduation (P2G) P2G is a free, full-time program that helps students ages 17 – 21 prepare for the TASC.
 There are 65 P2G locations around the city.
 In addition to test prep, the program offers paid internships, college and career guidance, and other assistance.
 Learn more about P2G